AndrewAtanov/stochastic-batch-normalization/README.md

 ## Launch experiments

-To reproduce the resulats follow the `results.ipynb`.
+To reproduce the results follow the `results.ipynb`.

 ## Accuracy and NLL results